Clinical Decision Support, LLC (Nashville, TN)

 1. Field of the Invention

-The invention generally is a reference to medical knowledge systems and, more specifically, systems for long-term computerized management of patient diseases.
+The invention typically refers to systems for medical knowledge, and, more specifically, systems for long-term management by computers of patient diseases.

-Our health is the base of our lives.
-Medicine includes diagnosis as well as treatment.
-Diagnose refers to identifying the cause of the patient’s problem treatment is the application of the most effective therapy available.
-But, not every disease can be completely cured by an effective treatment plan.
+Health is the base on which we live our lives.
+Medicine comprises diagnosis and treatment.
+Diagnose refers to identifying the root of the patient’s problem treatment is the application of the most effective therapy available.
+But, not every disease are completely curable with an effective treatment plan.

-The whole concept behind health management, taken to the extreme, is to envision a doctor following a patient around for 24 hours a day.
-This is not feasible for most people.
-The doctor’s expertise should be available to the public to reduce expenses.
-One solution is not to require the doctor be present at the site of the patient.
+The whole idea behind health management, taken to the extreme, is to imagine doctors following patients all day.
+Of course it is not a feasible solution for the vast majority of the population.
+The doctor’s expertise must be accessible to the general public, in order to decrease costs.
+One option is to not require that the doctor is present at the place where the patient is taken care of.

-The majority of medical practice is algorithmic.
-That is, the diagnosis follows a sequence of steps that determine the root of the issue.
-Standardization has been demonstrated to improve the quality of care for advanced cardiac life support (ACLS) and advanced trauma lifesupport (ATLS).
-The standards could be used to develop medical algorithms to help doctors set the standard for treatment.
+A large portion of medicine is algorithmic.
+The diagnosis is made by a series of steps to determine the source of the problem.
+Advanced cardiac life support (ACLS) and advanced trauma life support (ATLS) have proven how healthcare can be improved through setting standards.
+Some standards may be translated into medicinal algorithms, which could help set the standard of care for physicians.
 The concept of telephone medical advice has been proven by nationwide poison control centers, and physicians,particularly pediatricians, have practiced medicine over the telephone since it was invented.
-Alexander Graham Bell spilled some acid for the batteries (for the battery of the phone) on the 7th of March and told the audience: “Come here Mr. Watson We’re in need of you.”
+In fact, the very first words spoken over the telephone were an appeal for help because Alexander Graham Bell had just spilled acid from the battery (for the batteries for the phone) and said, “Come here, Mr. Watson, I need you” on the 7th of March.
 7, 1876.
-Telemedicine today is still an one-to-one relationship.
-The phenomenon of telemedicine depends partly on best-practice guidelines helping to ensure that the practice of medicine is consistent.
+Telemedicine is today an one-to-one relationship.
+Telemedicine is a phenomenon that relies in large part on best-practice guidelines helping to ensure that the practice of medicine is in a consistent manner.

-Management of disease is nothing more than the re-design of the procedure of medicine.
-The medical field was originally a problem of information and its arrangement.
-Personal computers and standardization have made it possible to make advances in managing diseases.
-Doctors were in the past the “arranger” of medical data.
-But these functions can now be performed in an automated way by using the”lever” of telecommunication and computer technologies.
+Disease management is nothing less than the re-design of the practice of medicine.
+The issue with medicine was mostly an issue of information and the arrangement of the information.
+The personal computer and standardization have made possible to make advances in managing diseases.
+In the past, doctors have been the main repository for medical data, and also the ones to “arrange” it to ensure that it was clinically relevant.
+But these functions are now performed in an automated way making use of the”lever” of telecommunications and computer technologies.

 Get Patents with PatentPC